henryware/jvm-regex-benchmarks/README.md

 scala test .
 ```

-To run the JMH benchmarks, generating the CSV:
+To run the JMH benchmarks, generating the CSV (warning: not fast):

 ```
 scala run --power --jmh . -- -rf csv